 The second kind of color may seem silly at first — the color of the case.
 Already I have a bunch of friends moaning and groaning about the white cases planned; everyone I know seems to hate the color.
 How about some designer colors?
 That color choice might seem silly, but it’s really the very last conceptual thing separating the Mac from entering the real consumer marketplace.
 It’s worth a try!

-The furniture your Mac has been waiting for (page 21):
+The desk your Mac has been waiting for (page 21):

 For more interesting furniture, check out MacStation II (Mar ‘86).